rauc/rauc/docs/examples.rst

 access GRUB's environment file, this partition should be mounted to ``/boot`` (which means that the environment file is found at ``/boot/grub/grubenv``).

-GRUB does not provide the boot target selection logic as needed by rauc out of the box.
+GRUB does not provide the boot target selection logic as needed by RAUC out of the box.
 Instead we use a script to implement it

 .. code-block:: sh